 - Unreasonable length of traffic stop

 Our attorneys represent all individuals facing drug charges.
-Berry Law is known for providing customized and effective legal advocacy, no matter how serious the charge.
+Berry Law: Criminal Defense and Personal Injury Lawyers is known for providing customized and effective legal advocacy, no matter how serious the charge.

 What Factors Can Impact the Sentence for a Drug Charge?